Jane E. Willis

 Representative Antitrust Transactional Matters Include:

 Jane has extensive experience in antitrust merger advocacy at the Federal Trade Commission, including before the Mergers I and Mergers 4 groups, which review pharmaceutical, medical device, and health care transactions.
 By way of example, Jane has handled merger advocacy for transactions involving neurosurgery, cardiac surgery, and radiology.
-Jane has advocated to the FTC and state attorneys general in connection with hospital and health care transactions in many states, including: New York, New Jersey, California, Massachusetts, Florida, Texas, Arizona, Colorado, Louisiana, Utah, Maine, New Hampshire, Rhode Island, and Connecticut.
+Jane has advocated to the FTC or state attorneys general in connection with hospital and health care transactions in many states, including: New York, New Jersey, California, Massachusetts, Florida, Texas, Arizona, Colorado, Louisiana, Utah, Maine, New Hampshire, Rhode Island, and Connecticut.

 Representative Litigation Matters Include: